Coronary angioplasty

 After the procedure, you’ll normally be able to go home the same day or the day after.

-If you've been admitted to hospital following a heart attack, you may need to stay in hospital for several days after the procedure before going home.
+If you've been admitted to hospital due to a heart attack, you may need to stay in hospital for several days after the procedure before going home.

-You'll need to avoid heavy lifting, strenuous activities and driving for at least a week.
+You'll need to avoid heavy lifting, strenuous activities and driving for at least a week, but should generally be able to return to full activity a few weeks afterwards.

 Paying for your treatment